 Lockdown restrictions are due to be relaxed in the coming months, but it still leaves weddings – particularly those to be held in a traditional venue, like a hotel – somewhat up in the air.
 Numbers will likely be limited and booze may be prohibited.

-And so a workable – and really cool – alternative is to have your wedding in your backyard.
+And so a workable – and really cool – alternative is to have a backyard wedding.
 You can invite a small gathering of your nearest and dearest, depending on what social distancing rules allow at the time of your wedding, the booze can flow freely and it can feel particularly special and intimate to celebrate the happiest day of your life at your family home.

 Plus, you really have free reign to do what you want when it comes to things like styling, entertainment and catering, and provided you have your own backyard space, or someone close to you who is willing to let you use theirs, your venue costs are pretty much null and avoid, so it’s a major money-saver too.